-Your trainees get the same minimum conditions as other employees, such as annual leave, personal leave and public holidays.
-All of the conditions in the Clerks Award usually apply to your trainees in the same way as they apply to your other employees.
-Check the relevant clause to make sure it doesn’t apply otherwise.
-Additional conditions for trainees are in Schedule D of the Clerks Award.
+Apprentices and trainees get the same minimum conditions as other employees, such as annual leave, personal leave and public holidays.
+All of the conditions in the Hair and Beauty Award apply to your apprentices and trainees in the same way as they apply to your other employees, unless a particular clause says otherwise.

-You can use the Clerical Trainee Wage Calculator to help you find minimum rates of pay for your trainees.
+You can use the Hair and Beauty Trainee Wage Calculator to help you find minimum rates of pay for your trainees.

-The trainee calculators provide rates of pay for the most common trainee scenarios.
-However, you shouldn’t use the calculators if:
+The trainee calculator provides rates of pay for the most common trainee scenarios.
+However, the calculator cannot provide rates if:

 - the business was previously covered by a Transitional Award, a Division 2B State award, or the Queensland Order - Apprentices' and Trainees' Wages and Conditions